 I’ve spent years exploring this incredible country, and I love showing visitors the best that Costa Rica has to offer.
 This guide will help you plan an unforgettable vacation filled with amazing memories.
 Use the information below for initial trip planning.
-For an insider guide filled with expert tips, check out my book Costa Rica: The Complete Guide.
+For an insider guide filled with expert tips, check out my full-color guidebook Costa Rica: The Complete Guide.

 Costa Rica Vacation Guide

 Discover the best times to visit Costa Rica.
 Avoid the rainy season, escape the crowds, and find your personal slice of paradise.

 Whether you’re visiting the beaches, the rainforests or the mountains, don’t leave home without these travel essentials.

 There are 26 national parks in Costa Rica.
 Discover the very best, including national parks with stunning beaches, mountains, rainforest, cloud forest and more.

 From Caribbean beaches with fabulous sunrises to Pacific beaches with terrific sunsets, Costa Rica is famous for sun, surf and sand.